 How To Implement An Effective Account-Based Marketing Plan

 Written by Gerry Dapergolas

-Key Steps In An Effective ABM Plan
+Key Implementation Steps In An Effective ABM Plan

 Account-based marketing is thinking of the account as a market of one.
 It’s about being laser-focused on their needs and deploying the most effective marketing tactics available to nurture value-added, pervasive conversations with key stakeholders. - Nick Panayi, Head of Digital Marketing and Global Brand, CSC